 In relation to the above-mentioned tax incentive scheme, only the actual incurred R&D costs may be included in the request for the cash payment from the Danish tax authorities.
 The remaining deduction exceeding the 100% will be a negative taxable income that will increase the net operating loss carried forward.

-- The rate for 2020 and 2021 is 130% for qualifying R&D expenses within certain limits.
-See the Significant developments section for information about a proposed increased deduction for income year 2020 and 2021.
+The rate for 2020 to 2022 is 130% for qualifying R&D expenses within certain limits.
+See the Significant developments section for information about the increased deduction for income years 2020 to 2022.

 Foreign tax credit

 According to Danish tax law, relief is generally available to credit foreign tax paid on non-Danish source profits against the Danish tax on the same profits.
 As Danish companies are not taxed on income from foreign PEs or properties, the rules have limited application.